-At present, most foreign countries will not grant permission for entry based on participation in a clinical study if the participant has received a vaccine (or vaccine dose) that is not yet approved for use outside clinical trials, or if the participant does not know what vaccine they have received.
-As some participants in this study will be receiving one third standard doses of vaccines, or a vaccine that is yet to be licensed (Novavax), it is possible that they may, in future, have restrictions on travel to countries that require proof of immunisation for adolescents.
-At present participants would not be disadvantaged compared to others of their age.
+At present, most foreign countries will not grant permission for entry based on participation in a clinical study if the participant has received a vaccine or vaccine dose that is not yet approved for use outside clinical trials, or if the participant does not know what vaccine they have received.
+As some participants in this study will be receiving one third standard doses of vaccines, or a vaccine that is yet to be licensed (Novavax), t is possible that they may, in future, have restrictions on travel to countries that require proof of immunisation for adolescents.